a-sit-plus/wallet-issuing-backend/README.md

  - `scale=true` to enable scaling
  - `height=154` to set the height of the scaled picture
  - `width=120` to set the width of the scaled picture

+Options for revocation lists for Verifiable Credentials under `backend.revocation-list`:
+ - `lifetime` to set the lifetime of a single revocation list, i.e. the validity of the Verifiable Credential which represents the revocation list for other credentials, defaults to `P7D`, i.e. 7 days.

 Alternative configuration for the device binding authentication (i.e. the validation of the ext. nonce provided by the Wallet App):